 9. Upgraded Suspension With SumoSprings

-Since installing our Sumos, we experience much less side-to-side rocking when driving on uneven roads and have much more control behind the wheel.
+Since installing our Sumos, we have experienced much less side-to-side rocking when driving on uneven roads and have much more control behind the wheel.
 The value you get from them is huge.

-Bonus: If you have an overweight camper van, SumoSprings can help to regain your clearance back to factory levels.
-We regained ~0.5" of clearance all around the underside of our camper.
+Bonus: If you have an overweight camper van, SumoSprings can help you regain your clearance to factory levels.
+We recovered ~0.5″ of clearance all around the underside of our camper.

 Read More: SumoSprings Review: The Best Suspension Upgrade You Can Make For Your Camper Van